Ordinary Time: August 30th

-Sts.
+Today is the feast of St. Jeanne Jugan, in religion St. Mary of the Cross (1792-1879), foundress of the Little Sisters of the Poor.Sts.
 Felix and Adauctus were two Roman martyrs under the Diocletian persecution.
 They are buried in the cemetery of Commodilla at the gates of Rome on the Ostian Way.
 St. Fiacre, who is in the Roman Martyrology, is from the diocese of Meaux and is the patron saint of gardeners.
 According to the Tridentine Calendar today is the feast of St. Rose of Lima.
 The General Roman Calendar now celebrates her feast on August 23.

 Sts.
 Felix and Adauctus